-Fractional CFO Hourly Rate
+What Is a Fractional CFO Hourly Rate?

 Some businesses are more interested in paying a fractional CFO an hourly rate based upon the amount of time they spend each month serving the business.
-In these cases, owners can expect to pay anywhere from $250-$400 an hour for the CFO’s time and insights.
+In these cases, business owners can expect to pay anywhere from $250-$400 an hour for a CFO’s time and insights.
 This is a great way to pay only for what you need if you think only a few hours of support a month will be necessary.

-Virtual CFO Rates
+What Are Virtual CFO Rates?

 Virtual CFO services encompass all the functions and expertise we’ve already described.
 They are simply provided across a distance through virtual conferences and other cloud communication, instead of meeting in person.
 The rates for a virtual CFO, on average, will not differ much from the other costs above.
 The monthly fee for a virtual cfo starts at $1000 per month, while their hourly rate will be in alignment with industry standards of $250-$400 an hour.

 Yes, at the high end, these rates can still represent a significant investment for a small business.
 For instance, if your part-time CFO is at the high range of the salary, you could be spending upwards of $100,000 a year to retain their experience as an asset.
-But the average salary for a full-time CFO starts at around $300,000 annually, and can be as high as $500,000 or more, especially including benefits.
+But the average base salary for a full-time CFO starts at around $300,000 annually, and can be as high as $500,000 or more, especially including benefits.
 So under any of these models, you are still working with a seasoned C-suite professional at a savings of 60% or more for your business.
 Most small businesses will not need this much time unless they are experiencing a significant financial event like a money raise or acquisition.

 Evaluating CFO Consulting Services